yar-votes/yar-votes.github.io/index.md

 Our next election is the California Primary on Super Tuesday, March 3, 2020.
 I am registered No Party Preference and will request a Democratic ballot at the poll.
 How will I vote?

 US
-* **President: Liz Warren** Bernie is a bit to her left on some things but not enough and not on race.
-She'll also get more good things done.
+* **President: Sanders or Warren** Bernie is a bit to her left on some things but not enough and not on race.
+She might get more good things done, but it's unclear.
+His foreign policy is way better.
+His principled opposition to superdelegates may yet win me over.
 * **Rep: write in Angela Davis** Barbara Lee will win.
 Nobody's running against her on the left.
 Good chance to protest by writing in our local prison abolitionist scholar, or someone else who you admire

 California
-* **Senator: write in Hothead Paisan** Nancy Skinner isn't fighting hard enough for the left vote - let her know.
+* **Senator: Nancy Skinner** I was gonna recommend a protest write-in, but I'm changing my mind at the last second to support her for introducing [SB960](https://www.kqed.org/arts/13874382/state-senator-introduces-legislation-to-protect-live-work-and-warehouse-residences) - legalizing threatened housing is exactly what we need right now.
+Well played, Skinner.
-* **Assembly Dist 15: Sara Brink** Purely a protest vote.
-Don't worry, the republican won't win.
+* **Assembly Dist 15: write in Jovanka Beckles** She's not actually running this time but she ran against Buffy Wicks in 2018.
+A better protest vote than Sara Brink, who's kind of navel-gazey and annoying.
 * **Office 2 Judge: Elena Condes** Progressive queer latina former defense attorney endorsed by incumbent.
 Definite yes.
 * **Prop 13: no** School bonds are ok but this waives developer fees and subsidizes charter schools.
 Not to be confused with [that other thing](https://en.wikipedia.org/wiki/1978_California_Proposition_13)